-It’s the planet’s biggest party night and rest assured Barcelona doesn’t disappoint when it comes to seeing in the New Year in style - and of course this being Catalonia we do it in our own special way!
+It’s the planet’s biggest party night and you can rest assured that Barcelona doesn’t disappoint when it comes to seeing in el año nuevo (Spanish) or el nou any (Catalan) in style.

 Just as Catalonia has some of the weirdest Christmas customs in the world, we’ve also got several quirky regional traditions that make celebrating New Year’s Eve in Barcelona completely unique.

 The most famous is the eating of 12 grapes on the 12 strokes leading up to midnight, a practice popular throughout Spain.
 That’s one a second and harder than it sounds.
 They say if you can successfully cram all 12 pieces of fruit in your mouth in time with the chimes, and without spilling any, then you’re going to have a great upcoming year.

 They say if you can successfully cram all 12 pieces of fruit in your mouth in time with the chimes, and without spilling any, then you’re going to have a great upcoming year.

 Another tradition is that of wearing red underwear on the night… the origins of this one are unknown to us at Barcelona Life, but again it’s supposed to be lucky, and a good excuse to enquire about the intimate garments of any sexy-looking chic@s you meet on the night.